atom-sw/fauxpy-experiments/first_round_selection/README.md

 python generate_ground_truth_info.py
 ```

+This script also generates the file [empty_ground_truth_info.json](empty_ground_truth_info.json) that contains
+those bugs in BugsInPy for which the computed ground truth is empty.
+This file is used at the
+next step.

 ## Step 5: Time-based selection

 Based on some rough estimate of the amount of time each experiment requires and the processing